-1. accept except - to receive - to exclude; but 2. affect effect - to influence - the result 3. a lot allot - very much (two words) - to allow 4. already all ready - previously - completely ready, everyone ready 5. all right alright entirely correct no such word.
+except - to exclude; but 2. affect - to influence effect - the result 3. a lot - very much (two words) - to allow allot 4. already - previously all ready - completely ready, everyone ready 5. all right - entirely correct alright - no such word.
 Do not use.
-6. altogether all together - completely or entirely - everyone or everything in the same place 7. brake break device used to stop a machine to fracture or shatter 8. breath breathe - air inhaled and exhaled - to draw air in and out of lungs 9. dessert desert - the final course of a meal - to leave; a dry region 10. here hear - at this place - to listen 11. its it's possessive pronoun, showing ownership it is or it has (contraction) 12. knew new - understood - fresh, original 13. lead led - a metal; graphite in a pencil - the past tense of the verb lead 14. passed past the past tense of the verb pass time that has gone by; beyond in position 15. plain plane - clear; ordinary; an expanse of level land - a tool; an airplane 16. principal principle head of school; the most important; main a basic law or rule of action 17. quiet quite - silent - to an extreme 18. right - proper, correct 10 write - compose 19. than then - use for comparisons - refers to time 20. sight site vision, spectacle a piece of land or location 21. there their they're - in that place - possessive pronoun showing ownership - they are (contraction) 22. through threw - indicates direction - pitched 23. to too two - indicates direction - also, excessive - the number 2 24. week weak period of seven days not strong 25. weather whether - the climate - if 26. who's - who is or who has (contraction)
+6. altogether - completely or entirely all together - everyone or everything in the same place 7. brake - device used to stop a machine - to fracture or shatter break 8. breath - air inhaled and exhaled breathe - to draw air in and out of lungs 9. dessert - the final course of a meal desert - to leave; a dry region 10. here - at this place - to listen hear - possessive pronoun, showing ownership 11. its it's - it is or it has (contraction) 12. knew - understood new - fresh, original 13. lead - a metal; graphite in a pencil - the past tense of the verb lead led 14. - the past tense of the verb pass passed - time that has gone by; beyond in position past 15. plain - clear; ordinary; an expanse of level land plane - a tool; an airplane accept principle - a basic law or rule of action